shoaib-innov8/meta-clone-ci-cd/README.md

   ```

 ## Notes
-- Replace `yourSecretKey` and `yourMongoDBConnectionString` in the `.env` file with your actual values.
 - Use a tool like Postman or cURL to test the APIs.
+- Ensure Docker and Docker Compose are installed and running on your system.